nghafourian/test/Pluto.md

 ````
 provide your password if needed.
 After the installation you can enter the `gnuplot` envirnoment by simply typing `gnuplot` in the terminal. you can exit by typing `q` and pressing `Enter`.

 Now that you have the basic prerequisites for the `Pluto` code installed, you may proceed to installation of the code.
-See the  [documentiation file](http://plutocode.ph.unito.it/userguide.pdf) for more details.
+See the documentiation file ([user-guide](http://plutocode.ph.unito.it/userguide.pdf)) for more details.
 In the following, we will see the installation method explained on page 6 of the user-guide.

 Copy the file `pluto-4.3.tar.gz` that you previously downloaded to your home folder.
 Then open a terminal and follow these steps:
 * unzip the file: